Introduction of Built-Up Roof with Gravel

 Depending on the underlying strata, the construction of the building, and the climate of the area, different types and weights of gravel are required for different types of BURs.

-Despite the fact that the asphalt waterproofs the roof (this is especially essential for flat roofs where water and moisture can accumulate instead of draining off as it would on a sloping roof), the gravel layer increases the life of the roof.
+This leads to the common query, why do roofs have gravel?
+Despite the fact that the asphalt waterproofs the roof (especially essential for flat roof gravel surfaces where water can accumulate), the gravel layer increases the life of the roof.